alpara/Acoustic-Camera/README.md

 ![alt text](html/img5.png)

-The recordings where made with an Norsonics Nor848A.
+The recordings where made with an Norsonics Nor848A microphone array.

 ![alt text](html/img4.png)